eivindbergem/eivindbergem.github.io/_posts/2015-12-03-introduction-to-libuv.markdown

 }
 {% endhighlight %}

-The code for the hello world server might look complicated, but it is for the most part boiler plate.
+The code for the hello world server might look complicated, but it is for the most part just boiler plate.
 I'll go through the most important bits part by part.

 #### main()
 Libuv provides it's own functions in place of the normal unix socket functions.
 They work, for the most part, just like the normal ones, just that they work with handles and are cross-platform.